 Which French shop is cheapest for new English-language releases?

-Pulps Comics and Comics Zone fight it out on new English-language releases at around €5.50 to €6.90 for a single Marvel/DC issue.
+Specialized French retailers compete on new English-language releases at around €5.50 to €6.90 for a single Marvel/DC issue.
 Preorders, which open 2 to 3 months before the US on-sale date, often let you lock the price at €4.90.
-BDFugue is less competitive on English-language books but unbeatable on French omnibuses with €0.01 shipping from €30.
+Some retailers are less competitive on English-language books but unbeatable on French omnibuses with shipping as low as €0.01 from €30.

 What does a $50 comic imported from the USA really cost in 2026?